LankeyBoard/RulesGraph/generalRules.md

 slug: BASIC-ATTACK

 Attack with one of your proficient weapons or magic.
-You deal your Base Damage.
+You deal your Base Damage.\
+Overdrive: Spend 3 Stamina to increase your Base Damage for this attack.
+(You can do this multiple times.)

 ### Careful Attack